 4. You won’t get all your money at once.

 Hearing you won’t get all your money upfront may surprise you, but this consumer protection was put in place as sort of a brake to prevent borrowers from zipping through all their loan proceeds the first year.
 Therefore, you are limited to a first-year draw of 60% of your principal limit.
 If mandatory obligations (like money to pay off an existing mortgage) exceed 60%, you can access an additional 10% of the principal limit (not to exceed the principal limit) the first year.
-The remainder of your proceeds is accessible the following year and thereafter.
+The remainder of your proceeds are accessible the following year and thereafter.

 5. Your payments aren’t reduced even if your home loses value.

 With either a term payout plan (monthly payouts over a finite period) or a tenure payment plan (monthly payments for life¹ as long as you continue to honor your loan terms, such as home maintenance and the payment of property taxes and homeowners insurance), your payment will be the same each month — even if your home loses value.
 The same is true for a reverse mortgage line of credit.
-It cannot be reduced, frozen, or canceled if your home loses value.
+It cannot be reduced, frozen, or canceled just because your home loses value.

 6. You can receive payments for life¹.